moliver28/research-handbook/content/job-families/finance/it-systems-engineer.md

 #### Senior IT Systems Engineer Requirements

-The Senior IT Systems Engineer has all the same requirements as the ones outlined above plus the following:
+The Senior IT Systems Engineer has all the same requirements as as the IT Systems Engineer position plus the following:

 - 7+ years of experience in IT in a high growth SaaS environment
 - 5+ years of experience in user support in a cloud-first modern IT environment